 Current lectures available are listed below

-The complex relationship between artist and muse and the inspiration for some of the most significant works of the nineteenth and twentieth centuries.
-The ‘stunners’ of the Pre Raphaelites; Picasso’s various wives and companions; the Dalí’s - muses as different as the artists themselves.
+The complex relationship between artist and muse and the inspiration for some of the most significant works of art of the nineteenth and twentieth centuries.
+From the ‘stunners’ of the Pre Raphaelites to Picasso’s weeping woman to the mother of American modernism - women as muses; women as artists in their own right.

 The symbolism, significance and spirituality of colour throughout the history of art.
 Experience the power of the red of the Tudors; the utopian white of Abstraction; the secret formula of Klein blue and Mondrian’s dynamic combination of all three.